 The policeman sucked in a bit of air between his teeth.

 “It’s okay,” said Albert, “you can call her Ursula.”

 “Okay, well, Ursula then, is worried about you, and wants you to go inside.”

-“But I’m enjoying myself here, looking at the sky,” said Albert.
+“She has no need to worry.
+I’m enjoying myself here, looking at the sky,” said Albert.